RuslanZhagypar/HFL_new/README.md

 ## **Getting Started**
 To run the training, a user can look up the _.configs_ files to check the parameter values.
 Then, a user can execute:
 _python -m src.main_
-The parameter values can be changed directly in the _configs.py_ file, or on the command line, e.g.:
+The parameter values can be changed directly in the _config.yaml_ file, or on the command line, e.g.:
-_python -m src.main algorithm=new_algorithm_
+_python -m src.main algorithm=convHFL uav_scenarios=case2_

+A user can use Mathematica or/and Matlab files to generate new probabilities for a different system parameter values.
+The obtained probability values are then used to create _case_2.yaml, case_3.yaml,..._ configuration files.
+Then different cases can be chosen in the _config.yaml_ file.